 The list is endless!

 Of course, these are valid objections.
-However, if you really think about it, they stem from fear.
+While it may be true, if you seriously think about it, these objections stem from fear.

-No. 1 – Dissolve your fears by facing them.
+No. 1 – Dissolve fears by facing them.

 Cliche’ as it is, thinking of how awful a move with your husband would be will attract just that – an awful experience.

-On the other hand, thinking positively, about the wonderful adventure to be had, will definitely get you a better result.
+On the other hand, think positively about the wonderful adventure to be had.
+You will definitely get a better result.

 This piece of advice is particularly relevant for any new challenge that you are faced with.